 Intensive Foreign Language Instruction Program (IFLIP) is a unique learning opportunity offered during the summer and winter breaks.

-Open to members of the University community and to the general public.Classes meet Monday through Friday, two hours a day, for three weeks, except holidays.
+Open to members of the University community and to the general public.Classes meet Monday through Friday, except holidays.
 Taught by advanced graduate students or faculty.
 Courses focus on conversational skills, travel preparation and language survival skills.
 There is minimal homework, no attendance policy, and no academic credit.

 Classes are held in the Foreign Languages Building.
 Participants will receive a confirmation email once registration and payment is complete, and shortly before classes begin will be notified as to the class room and instructor.